dave-leblanc/django-anonymized-activity-log/README.md

 # any Python method that accepts (request, response, body) and returns a stringified dictionary ie: json.dumps({"extra":"data"})
 ACTIVITYLOG_GET_EXTRA_DATA = 'testapp.models.make_extra_data'

+# any Python method that accepts (request) and returns a unique string that identifies the user by default the string is the userid salted with the SECRET_KEY setting
+ACTIVITYLOG_ANONYMIZATION_FUNCTION

+# any Python method that accepts (data) and returns a string value
+ACTIVITYLOG_ENCRYPTION_FUNCTION
 ```

 $ python manage.py migrate & python manage.py migrate --database=logs